 This is how much night sky you will see.
-Look at this in terms of the apparent (AFOV) and the true field of view (TFOV).
+There is both the apparent (AFOV) and the true field of view (TFOV).

-Now the TFOV is the AFOV ÷ magnification and is the amount of sky you will really get to see.
+The TFOV is the amount of sky you will really get to see.

 This is the diameter of the light beam exiting the eyepiece and entering your eye.
 Generally the larger the exit pupil, the brighter the image you will see.
 But the limit is no more than 7mm as an average (the users pupil diameter under dark condition) or else the light is wasted.

 In this, you need to consider the user’s age.
 So, the useful exit pupil can vary between 0.5–0.7 mm minimum and 5–7 mm maximum depending on light conditions and the users age.
 For users over 40–50 years of age, the maximum the pupil of the eye opens drops to about 5–6 mm and over 60 to about 4–5 mm.

 The exit pupil is the eyepiece focal length ÷ telescope focal ratio.